zopefoundation/fanstatic/doc/configuration.rst

 By default, the resource URLs included will be in the normal human-readable (and debuggable) format for that resource.

-When creating :py:class:`ResourceInclusion` instances, you can specify alternative modes for the resource, such as minified and debug versions, by passing keyword arguments.
-The keyword argument name will be the mode, and the argument is a resource path or resource inclusion that represents the resource in that alternative mode.
+When creating :py:class:`Resource` instances, you can specify alternative modes for the resource, such as minified and debug versions, by passing keyword arguments.
+The keyword argument name will be the mode, and the argument is a resource path or resource that represents the resource in that alternative mode.

 You can configure Fanstatic so that it prefers a certain mode when creating resource URLs, such as ``minified``.
 In this case Fanstatic